power88w/Centric_Frontend_project/README.md

 ## New and Existing Users

 ### Home page
-- From the navigation menu I know that I am in the Home page and I can move from it to the section, Rivers, Species Gallery Contact. (the place where I am currently is highlighted in the black color)
+- From the navigation menu I know that I am in the Home Page and I can move from it to the sections: Rivers, Species Gallery Contact. (the place where I am is currently highlighted black)
 - In the central part I can see the main graphic and I can find short information about the page
 - At the bottom of the page there are 3 graphic shortcuts that can move me to the 3 most important places on the page.
-- At the bottom easly i can find buttons for social media.
+- At the bottom I can easly find buttons for the social media.

 ### River section

-- I can get here through the navigation bar by clicking the River button, (the place where I am currently is highlighted in the black color)
+- I can get here through the navigation bar by clicking the River button, (the place where I am is currently highlighted black)
 - In the central part of the page  I can find descriptions of rivers available in Midland,  also I can find photos and places on the map where is best access to rivers (maps can be navigated freely)
-- At the bottom easly i can find buttons for social media.
+- At the bottom easly i can find buttons for the social media.
-- I can go directly from the navigation bar to Home, Species, Gallery, Contact, or go to social media in the lower right corner.
+- I can go directly from the navigation bar to Home, Species, Gallery, Contact, or go to the social media in the lower right corner.

 ### Species section

-- I can get here through the navigation bar by clicking the Species button, (the place where I am currently is highlighted in the black color)
+- I can get here through the navigation bar by clicking the Species button, (the place where I am is currently highlighted black)
-- In the central part of the page  I can find description and photos of species of fish that can be caught in this area.
+- In the central part of the page  I can find description and photos of fish species that can be caught in this area.
-- I can go directly from the navigation bar to Home, Rivers,  Gallery, Contact, or go to social media in the lower right corner.
+- I can go directly from the navigation bar to Home, Rivers,  Gallery, Contact, or go to the social media in the lower right corner.

 ### Gallery section

-- I can get here through the navigation bar by clicking the Gallery button, (the place where I am currently is highlighted in the black color)
+- I can get here through the navigation bar by clicking the Gallery button, (the place where I am is currently highlighted black)
 - In the central part of the page it is a simple Photo Gallery from fishing trips.
 Pictures in the gallery can be slid left and right
-- I can go directly from the navigation bar to Home, Rivers, Species, Contact, or go to social media in the lower right corner.
+- I can go directly from the navigation bar to Home, Rivers, Species, Contact, or go to the social media in the lower right corner.

 ### Contact Section

-- I can get here through the navigation bar by clicking the Contact button, (the place where I am currently is highlighted in the black color).
+- I can get here through the navigation bar by clicking the Contact button, (the place where I am is currently highlighted black).
-- In the central part of the page it is overview map of the region (which can be freely moved) and below addresses to three important places.
+- In the central part of the page overview map of the region (which can be freely moved) is located.
+- Below three usefull links can be found.
-- I can go directly from the navigation bar to Home, Rivers, Species, Gallery, or go to social media in the lower right corner.
+- I can go directly from the navigation bar to Home, Rivers, Species, Gallery, or go to the social media in the lower right corner.